 Arizona is a great winter destination with many things to see and do.
 While the state boasts a ton of 55-plus resorts, there are some great places for the younger set and even families to stay as well.

-Check out Apache Junction, just 35 miles east of Phoenix, with the nearby Superstition Mountains.
+We recommend you check out Apache Junction, just 35 miles east of Phoenix, with the nearby Superstition Mountains.
 Set in the national forest, it has some of the most beautiful scenery in the state.
 Lost Dutchman State Park offers a ton of hiking trails in the 300-acre park.

 Where to Stay